avabs/avabs.github.io/AZ-204/Logging_Monitoring_Services.md

 - Intrumentation
     - You instrument your application by adding Azure Application Insights SDK and implementating traces.

 - Auto-Intrumentation.
-Instrumentation of the application without changing the code
+Instrumentation of the application without changing the code.